Arrow420/mangatools/README.md

 ### Archive
-The archive command uses 7-zip to archive chapter folders into .cbz archives.
+The `archive` command archives chapters into .cbz files using 7-Zip. (make sure to have 7-Zip installed)

 ```commandline